-The current Data Protection Act 1998 regulates the way in which the council manages your personal date.
+The Data Protection Act 2018 regulates the way in which the council manages your personal data.
 The core principles underlying it are designed to keep your personal information confidential, accurate and secure.

 Make a Subject Access Request